Upskirting: Fighting to change the law

 Video

-Gina Martin campaigned for the law to be changed after a man took a picture up her skirt.
+Gina wanted to do something after a man took a photo up her skirt.

-Now ministers have accepted a cross-party bill that would make upskirting a sexual offence in England and Wales.

 -